The Penthouse (Seattle)

 Jimmy Garrison on double bass and Elvin Jones on drums.
 They were also joined on Afro-Blue by Joe Brazil and Carlos Ward and a third unidentified alto saxophonist and on another piece by an unidentified thumb pianist.
-Much of the session was issued 1971 in by Impulse!
+Much of the session was issued in 1971 by Impulse!
 Records as Live in Seattle; other portions including Coltrane's last performance Billy Strayhorn's Lush Life appeared later on the album The Unissued Seattle Broadcast (RLR Records, 2011).
 See the Jim Wilke page for information on more recent releases from the 1960s material.

 The Penthouse closed in 1968; the building was demolished shortly thereafter, replaced by a multi-story parking lot.

 Seattle music historian Paul de Barros described The Penthouse, along with Pete's Poop Deck and Dave's Fifth Avenue as one of Seattle's "first true modern jazz clubs".